1stofhername/Phase1-Project/README.md

 11. Add a calendar event to users calendar when 'Participate!' button is clicked

 12. List what community members have clicked the 'Participate!' button

+13. Users will be able to sort community event posts by type (e.g. education, member resource, support etc.)